reasonwithoutrestraint/site/Summaries/G.E. Moore, from Principia Ethica.md

 ### Unconsidered possibilities

 Moore seemed to assume that an ethical theory had only two options: analytic naturalism and non-naturalism.
 Needless to say, this is terribly inadequate.
+There is synthetic naturalism as well as non-cognitivism.

 # Salvaging the Open Question Argument